COM5407

 • Discussing the different types of nonverbal behaviors: oculesics, facial kinesics, kinesics, environment, haptics, chronemics, smell, dress, and appearance.

-• Describing how to locate scholarly nonverbal behavior using appropriate indexes in EBSCO and other appropriate online sources.
+• Describing how to locate scholarly nonverbal behavior using appropriate indexes in EBSCO and other appropriate on-line sources.

 • Design a methodology and tabulate results of a nonverbal study.

-• Developing a paper which presents an introduction, a literature review, designing a methodology, and tabulating results and findings of a nonverbal study.
+• Developing a paper which presents an introduction, a literature review, designing a methodology and tabulating results and findings of a nonverbal study.

 • Using analytical skills to evaluate an environment by applying the research on nonverbal environments.